jsk-ros-pkg/jsk_robot/jsk_spot_robot/README.md

 send *ri* :go-pose 1 0
 ```

-And there are some examples in spoteus_demo.
+And there are some examples in `spoteus/demo`.

 - `sample_basics.l`
   + example of basic usage of Spot